vicamo/kteam-tools/cranky/docs/cranky-users-guide.md

 dependent packages.
 All of these tree sets have specific attributes that cranky will query during command invocation.

+A tree set will use the kernel-series for the cycle listed in the main package's
+$DEBIAN/tracking-bug file.
+It is not currently possible to use explicitly use `info/kernel-series.yaml` for cranky commands.

 By default, cranky will read the latest per-cycle information published on [kernel.ubuntu.com][4].
 More information on this process can be found in the [specification][5].
 Cranky also supports reading from a local copy of this